-Thoroughly clean and sanitize ALL brewing equipment and utensils that will come in contact with any ingredients, wort or beer with a certified sanitizer, e.g., Star San or IO Star.
+Thoroughly clean and sanitize ALL brewing equipment and utensils that will come in contact with any ingredients, wort or beer.

 3. STEEP GRAINS

 Pour 2.5 gallons of clean water into your brew pot and begin to heat1.
 Pour crushed grains into grain bag and tie a loose knot at the top of the bag2.
 When the water is within an appropriate steeping temperature (150° - 165°F) place the grain bag into the brew pot3.
 Steep grains for approximately 20 minutes.
 Remove grain bag and without squeezing, allow liquid to drain back into brew pot.
 Your water is now wort.